Merkoba/Hue/installation.md

 >su - node -c "pm2 start hue/server/www --env production"

 That's an example of starting it with the user "node" in a production environment.

-If you ever need to access the MongoDB database:

->use hue

-If you want to remove it to start fresh:

->db.dropDatabase()

 Build the client js and css files: